Why we are engaging with Hanover (Scotland) Housing Association Ltd (Hanover)

 - review the minutes of the Board and audit committee meetings and liaise as necessary;

-- meet with Hanover’s senior staff to discuss progress with its business plan which it has previously submitted to us and any risks to the organisation; and
+- meet with Hanover’s senior staff to discuss the business plan and any risks to the organisation;

 Hanover must provide us with the following annual regulatory returns and alert us to notifiable events as appropriate: